parkinsons-toolkit/app-content/pages-content/managing-symptoms/weight.md

 ---

-### Further assessment
+## Further assessment

-**Questions**
+### Questions
 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-Record this in your “My Health” section to bring to the appointment.
+You could record them in your _My Health_ section to bring to the appointment.

-See extra information below about things they might ask about.
+**They might ask about:**
 - Appetite
 - Change in bowel habit
 - Loose stools